 SAFI Organics

-In the last few decades, farmers around the world have grown dependent on synthetic fertilizers.
+In the last few decades, farmers around the world have grown dependent on synthetic fertilisers.
 In the short term, they can have a huge impact on productivity, but they gradually deplete soils of natural microorganisms and nutrients, and leach nitrogen into waterways.
 In addition, they are carbon intensive to produce and can be very expensive for farmers in developing countries.

 To find out more about SAFI Organics, visit their website.